alperenproo/ovson/README.md

 # OVson

 A lot changed but im too lazy to update this readme file just try it and see.
-Report bugs/crashes and make suggestions to alperen1912 on Discord.
+REPORT THE BUGS, DUMP FILES, CRASHES TO alperen1912 ON DISCORD IF YOU WANT THIS SHIT TO GET BETTER.
+I BEG YOU.

 ## Features